 It should be noted here that all souls are essentially good.
 This means that just because someone gets a bad reaction it does not mean that they are a bad person.
 Another important point is that karma is temporary.
-This means that although we may be experiencing a particular set of circumstances right now, those circumstances will change in the future.
+This means that although we may be experiencing a particular set of circumstances right now, good or bad, those circumstances will change in the future.

 Not only is karma temporary, but it is also possible to change one’s karma, or even get rid of it altogether.